wizo06/japanese/docs/grammar/fundamentals/particles.md

 Case marking particles (格助詞) are particles that mark the role of a word in a sentence.
 This "role" defines the relationship between the word itself and the engine.

 !!! danger "REPEAT AFTER ME"
-    **Case marking particles define the relationship between the word that they are marking and the Engine.**
+    Case marking particles define the relationship between the word that they are marking and **the Engine**.

     If the engine is 「食べる」(eat), then we can answer the following questions by simply looking at the case marking particles: